joshferrara/hahascale.lol/index.md

 On top of the ridiculous words you've invented, it's _still_ impossible to tell when you think one thing is funnier than another thing.
 Is `hahaha` more or less funny than `lol`?
 More importantly, how badly do you plan to ruin the English language before you're satisfied?
 Animals.

 ### Usage
-This system is designed to give you and your stupid friends a uniform way to communicate your reaction to funny stuff.
+This system is designed to give you and your silly friends a uniform way to communicate your reaction to funny stuff.
 It's pretty simple, but you should probably pay attention.

 There are only three rules: